liliustwocout/soroban/README.md

 ### For Voters (Users)
 1. **Connect Wallet**: Click "Connect Freighter Wallet" And Approve The Connection
 2. **View Candidates**: Browse The List Of Registered Candidates On The Home Page
-3. **Cast Vote**: Go To The Vote Page, Select A Candidate, And Submit Your Vote
+3. **Cast Vote**: Go To The Vote Page, Select A Candidate & Submit Your Vote
 4. **View Results**: Check The Results Page For Real-Time Election Statistics

 ### For Admins